 Firstly, let me explain what warming and cooling mean.

-According to Traditional Chinese Medicine (TCM) and the science of Ayurveda, food is classified into hot and cold.
+According to Traditional Chinese Medicine (TCM) and the science of Ayurveda, food is classified as hot and cold.
 Both affect your body differently.

 Hot, better known as heaty food (as the term says) causes heatiness.
 You will know there is too much heat in your body when a mouth ulcer develops, pimples or acne pop out, and a headache occurs.
 Sore throat and constipation can be caused by a heaty body too.
 What you need to do is eat cold/cooling food to balance excess heat.